Tanz0rz/haxe-fmod/docs/platforms.md

 }
 ```

 `FmodManager.InitializeFailed()` reports that a default bank failed to load, or that FMOD refused to initialize.
-A missing bank leaves the system running without it.
-A loading scene checks it beside `IsInitialized()`, shows a message, and starts the game anyway. `FmodFlxPreloader` does this for you. `FmodHeapsSetup.preload` and `FmodKhaSetup.preload` run the `onFailed` callback the game passed, or `onReady` anyway when there is none. `AnyBankFailed()` reports the same for a bank loaded later.
+A missing bank leaves the system running without it. `InitializeSettled()` turns true once every default bank is loaded or has failed, or FMOD refused.
+A loading scene shows a message and starts the game on that. `FmodFlxPreloader` does this for you. `FmodHeapsSetup.preload` and `FmodKhaSetup.preload` run the `onFailed` callback the game passed, or `onReady` anyway when there is none. `AnyBankFailed()` reports the same for a bank loaded later.

 ```haxe
 var audioWarned = false;